 How to Obtain a Marriage License

 The probate court in each of Ohio's 88 counties is the only agency authorized to issue a marriage license.
 An application for a marriage license must be made by the parties before the probate court of the county in which either resides.
 If neither party is a resident of Ohio, the application must be made in the county where the marriage will be performed.
-The fee established for a marriage license in Mahoning County is $43.00 and must be paid in cash only.
+The fee established for a marriage license in Mahoning County is $43.00 and must be paid in cash or credit card.

 Applying On Line

 The Mahoning County Probate Court has made it easier for individuals to obtain a marriage license.
 Applicants can now pre-register through the court’s online marriage license portal.
 By clicking here, you will be able to enter all of your information prior to coming to the court and obtaining your license.
 This will save you time and expedite the process.